AngleProtocol/angle-docs/user-guides/README.md

 - Mint & burn agTokens
 - Open, modify, and close a perpetual position
 - Deposit collateral into the protocol to get yield in the form of sanTokens
-- Stake funds and get ANGLE token rewards
+- Stake your tokens to get ANGLE rewards